Yancey2023/CHelper-Android/README.md

 # CHelper-Android

-I want to make an Command helper for Minecraft Bedrock Edition , so here is CHelper, which means Command Helper.
+I want to make a command helper for Minecraft Bedrock Edition , so here is CHelper, which means Command Helper.

 ## CHelper-Core